Conference: Economy of IP Rights: Tax Instruments Supporting Film Production and Valuation of Copyrights

 • Diego Conte - tax advisor

-• dr Monika Piosik - lecturer at the University of Warsaw
+• dr Monika Piosik - University of Warsaw

 14:30 PM - 15:30 PM Lunch Break